 Single-part tags can be inserted as required anytime.

-In this tutorial we suggest that you use NotePad or a similar program.
+In this tutorial we suggest that you use NotePad or a similar program (if you are not a Windows user).

 We know that trying to do the tasks and follow the examples online at the same time may be difficult.
 We have a printed version of this tutorial that you may download here.
 You may then read printed version and perform the steps on your computer.